 Is your website getting the results you expect?

-If not, I offer a free Initial Website Effectiveness Report in which I evaluate your website format and content from a marketing rather than a web design perspective, and provide my thoughts and tips on improving the site and making it more effective.
+in which I evaluate your website format and content from a marketing rather than a web design perspective, and provide my thoughts and tips on improving the site and making it more effective.

 The Report isn't intended to be comprehensive but a starting point, a document to stimulate thinking and discussion.
-What you ultimately do with the Report is up to you but if you like what you see and agree with my recommendations, I would of course be happy to take the next step and prepare a full Website Effectiveness Report and Brief for you and your web developer (or I can arrange with one of my developers to make the recommended changes for you).
+What you ultimately do with the Report is up to you but if you like what you see and agree with my recommendations, I would of course be happy to take the next step and prepare a full Website Effectiveness Report and Brief

 The price for my full Website Effectiveness Reports and Briefs start from just NZ$500 + GST (US$350), depending on the scale and complexity of your website(s).